 Global Response Team uses a moisture mapping software, DryStandard, to generate certified dehumidification reports/documents.
 This software is engineered to not allow incorrect readings and/or methods to be compiled or used in the drying process.
 Global Response Team performed the beta testing for the inventor of this software for six years before it was launched, which later became the most innovative and complete mapping software in the industry.
 We encourage you to request an example of the reports generated by DryStandard.

-In addition, Encore utilizes Xactimate as our primary estimating platform, but does offer a Published Time & Material Schedule which is often utilized by many adjusters during catastrophic events.
+In addition, Global Response Team utilizes Xactimate as our primary estimating platform, but does offer a Published Time & Material Schedule which is often utilized by many adjusters during catastrophic events.